Overview

 Access

 publicAccess.enabled— Exposes Keycloak over HTTPS at the automatically assigned canonical*.cpln.appendpoint.
-Keep it enabled for browser-based SSO — end-user browsers must reach Keycloak’s login endpoints.
-Disable it only for pure service-to-service deployments; internal access keeps working.internalAccess.type— Controls which workloads can reach Keycloak inside Control Plane (none,same-gvc,same-org, orworkload-list).
+It is deliberately on by default: Keycloak is the identity provider your applications and their users authenticate against, so browsers must reach its login and OIDC endpoints for SSO to work at all, and the admin login is now a credential you created rather than a published default.
+Disable it only for pure service-to-service deployments; internal access keeps working.
+A firewall change takes roughly 30 seconds to a few minutes to propagate, so re-test rather than trusting the first response.internalAccess.type— Controls which workloads can reach Keycloak inside Control Plane (none,same-gvc,same-org, orworkload-list).
 Withworkload-list, list the allowed workloads ininternalAccess.workloads.

 Backup